top of page

 NOTE:

-• I recommend changing your fan control from automatic control to 100% under settings in AxeOS before any customization attempts.
-The Bitaxe Gamma ramp up when it starts mining will cause a very quick rise in Asic and Voltage Regulator from high 30’s to low 60’s C in just a few minutes when cooling is not optimal.
-After customizations are completed you can play around with fan control.
+I recommend changing your fan control from automatic control to 100% under settings in AxeOS before any customization attempts.
+The Bitaxe Gamma ramps up quickly when it starts mining, causing a rapid rise in ASIC and Voltage Regulator temperatures from the high 30s to low 60s °C in just a few minutes when cooling is not optimal.
+After customizations are completed, you can play around with fan control.

 Customize pool settings and bitcoin address for mining.